tests-always-included/tomdoc.sh/README.md

     tomdoc.sh [--text | --markdown] [<shell-script>...]

-For each TomDoc'd shell script you pass to tomdoc.sh, it will generate pretty documentation in plain text (option `--text`, the default) or markdown format (`--markdown`), writing the results to the standard output.
+For each TomDoc'd shell script you pass to tomdoc.sh, it will produce pretty documentation in plain text (option `--text`, the default) or markdown format (`--markdown`), writing the results to the standard output.